camerond/jquery-spotlite/README.markdown

 ## Options

-- `input_field` (jQuery object): pretty self-explanatory.
-Spotlite automatically finds the first input field inside the container on which you called `$.spotlite`.
-- `pool` (array, required): this is your data source to search against.
+- `pool` (array or URL): this is your data source to search against.
+(If you're firing Spotlite on a `select` tag you don't need this.)
 It can either be a simple array of strings or an array of objects (in which case you'll need to define an Output function as well).
+You can either define the data directly in the function call or via a URL that will deliver the data.
 - `multiselect` (defaults to `true`): either add multiple items to a result list or fill the text input with the user's choice.
-- `result_list` (jQuery object): where your user's chosen items will reside (if `multiselect` is set to `true`).
-Spotlite looks for a `<ul>` right after the text input, and if it doesn't find one it makes one with a class of `spotlite-results`.
+- `$result_list` (jQuery object, defaults to nearest `<ul>` or will create one if none is found): where your user's chosen items will reside (if `multiselect` is set to `true`).
-- `match_limit` (defaults to 10) how many items are displayed in the dropdown of matches.
+- `match_limit` (defaults to 10): how many items are displayed in the dropdown of matches.
 Displays all matches if set to 0.
-- `threshold` (defaults to 1) how many characters the user must type before Spotlite starts searching for matches.
+- `threshold` (defaults to 1): how many characters the user must type before Spotlite starts searching for matches.
-- `display_matches_on_focus`: always display match list when input is focused, even if nothing has been typed yet.
+- `display_matches_on_focus` (boolean): always display match list when input is focused, even if nothing has been typed yet.
 - `class_prefix` (defaults to `'spotlite'`): the CSS prefix for all of Spotlite's elements.
 - `exclude_characters` (regex, defaults to `\\W` (non-word characters)): anything in this regex will be treated as whitespace for match-finding purposes (useful when your pool items include odd characters like parentheses and such).
 - `bypass` (string): comma-delimited list of object attributes to not search against (if your pool contains objects)